 While it’s important for women to exercise safety at any spring break events they attend, Halverson said it is vital to send young men the message that spring break is not an excuse to buy sex, or to sexually exploit another person in any way.

-“Unfortunately, due to online websites, we see that sex trafficking is occurring all across the country,” Halverson pointed out.
-“While cities with higher populations will often attract higher numbers of traffickers, we know that no community is immune from commercial sexual exploitation and sex trafficking.”
+“Unfortunately, due to online websites, we see that sex trafficking is occurring all across the country,” Halverson noted.
+“While cities with higher populations will often attract higher numbers of traffickers, no community is immune from commercial sexual exploitation and sex trafficking.”

-As for which ages tend to be exploited and or trafficked, Halverson said both minors and adults can be victims of sex trafficking.
+As for which kids of what ages tend to be exploited and or trafficked, Halverson said minors and adults can be victims of sex trafficking.

 “It is important, though, to point out that anyone under 18 years old who is engaged in selling commercial sex is a sex trafficking victim, according to federal law, because minors cannot consent to participation in commercial sex acts,” she continued.
 “As persons who have not reached the age of majority, the adults who market and purchase them are the culpable parties — not the minors.”